 LIMIT 10;

-This shape is important because filtering can change the best plan.
-The engine may need to decide between filtering first and scoring fewer vectors, or using a vector index first and filtering the candidate set afterward.
+Filtering can change the best plan.
+The engine may filter first and score fewer vectors, or use a vector index first and filter the candidate set afterward.

 Hybrid queries